Note: Code of Conduct violations should be reported by call or text to the onsite JASM Safety Officer at (240) 483-9562 (mobile).

 - Anyone experiencing or witnessing behavior that constitutes an immediate or serious threat to public safety is advised to contact 911 or locate a house phone and ask for security.

-- If you are the subject of unacceptable behavior or have witnessed any such behavior, please immediately notify a CASS meeting manager or the safety officer.
+- If you are the subject of unacceptable behavior or have witnessed any such behavior, please immediately notify a CASS meeting manager or the onsite JASM Safety Officer (mobile: 240-483-9562).
 Reporting should never be done via social media.

 - CASS will investigate all reports with discretion and is committed to protecting the privacy of all individuals involved in the incident to the greatest extent possible.
 Participants are required to maintain the confidentiality of materials submitted to or received by CASS under this Code of Conduct.
 CASS shall make reasonable efforts to maintain the confidentiality of relevant materials but may disclose case-related materials or information in response to legal process, when already publicly known, or when CASS leadership otherwise determines disclosure is in the best interests of CASS.